 133 Commonwealth was designed by Snell and Gregerson, architects, and built in 1879 by Webster & Dixon, builders, one of two contiguous houses (133-135 Commonwealth).

-133 Commonwealth was built as the home of attorney William Fisher Wharton and his wife, Fanny (Pickman) Wharton.
+On June 7, 1878, Henry Jaques sold the land to Fanny (Pickman) Wharton, the wife of attorney William Fisher Wharton, and the Whartons subsequently built their home there.
 They previously had lived at 18 Marlborough.
-He is shown as the owner of 133 Commonwealth on the original building permit application, dated May 2, 1879.
+William F. Wharton is shown as the owner on the original building permit application for 133 Commonwealth, dated May 2, 1879.

-By 1890, it was the home of dry goods commission merchant Joseph Sargent, Jr., and his wife, Nellie Louise (McClure) Sargent.
+By the 1889-1890 winter season, it was the home of dry goods commission merchant Joseph Sargent, Jr., and his wife, Nellie Louise (McClure) Sargent.
 They previously had lived in Worcester.
-By 1892, they had moved to 316 Beacon.
+They continued to live at 133 Commonwealth during the 1890-1891 season, but moved thereafter to 316 Beacon.

 By the 1892-1893 winter season, it was the home of Henry Russell Shaw, a banker and broker, and his wife, Grace (Rathbone) Shaw.
 They previously had lived at 265 Beacon.
 Henry Shaw died in September of 1904.
 Grace Shaw continued to live at 133 Commonwealth until her death in May of 1911.